frosem-space/ISTQB-CTFL-AT/Notes/Chapter_1.md

   - Testable

 ### 3C Model
-- **Card**: Describes the story and key information.
+- **Card**: Describes the story identifying the requirements, criticality, expected development/test duration and the acceptance criteria.
-- **Conversation**: Facilitates shared understanding.
+- **Conversation**: Facilitates shared understanding on how the software will be used, the team members brings valuable input to the exchange of thoughts, opinions and experiences.
 - **Confirmation**: Validates completion through acceptance tests.
+Both positive and negative tests should be used to cover the criteria.
+During confirmation, various participants play the role of a tester.

-Documentation should be minimal but sufficient for clarity.
+Documentation should be minimal but concise, sufficient, and necessary.

 ## 1.2.3 Retrospectives

-Retrospectives are held at the end of each iteration to assess what worked, what didn’t, and what to improve.
+In Agile, a retrospective is a meeting held at the end of each iteration to discuss what worked, what didn’t, and what to improve.

 ### Purpose and Scope
 - Topics include team dynamics, tools, processes, and relationships.
 - Aim to support continual improvement in a trusted environment.

 ### Tester Involvement
-- Testers offer input from a unique perspective.
-- Retrospectives can target test-related improvements (e.g., test quality, coverage).
+- It can result in test-related improvement decisions focused on test effectiveness, test productivity, test case quality, and team satisfaction.

-Changes should be incremental to allow sustainable progress.
+- Testers are part of the team and bring their unique perspective.
+- All team members, testers and non-testers, can provide input on both testing and non-testing activities.

 ## 1.2.4 Continuous Integration

-Continuous integration ensures that software is integrated, built, and tested frequently—often multiple times a day.

-### Key Activities
+In Agile, continuous integration is used to ensure that software is always in a working, testable state.
+All changes are merged and integrated frequently, at least once per day.

+### Automated activities include:
-- Static code analysis
+- **Static code analysis**: Running analysis tools.
-- Compilation
+- **Compile**: Creating executable files.
+- **Unit test**: Running tests and measuring coverage.
+- **Deploy**: Installing in test environment.
-- Unit and integration testing
+- **Integration test**: Running integration tests.
-- Deployment to test environments
+- **Report**: Publishing status to dashboard/email.

-- Automated reporting (dashboards, emails)
+This automation allows early detection of integration errors, provides fast feedback on code quality, and supports test execution throughout the sprint.

+Agile testers can focus manual testing on new features and defect fixes while relying on automated regression tests for previously delivered functionality.

+Additional tools can enhance quality control by executing performance tests, generating documentation, and automating deployments across environments.

-### Benefits
+### Benefits of continuous integration include:

-- Early detection of integration issues
+1. Faster detection and root cause analysis of integration issues.
+2. Regular feedback to the team on software stability.
+3. Keeps the version between development and testing within a day.
+4. Reducing risk from refactoring through rapid re-testing.
+5. Daily confirmation that the software remains stable.
+6. Making progress visible, which helps maintain motivation.
+7. Eliminating the risk of last-minute "big bang" integration.
+8. Ensuring testable, deployable software is always available.
+9. Reducing repetitive manual testing.
-- Rapid feedback on quality
+10. Providing faster feedback on quality decisions.
-- Consistent availability of a testable product
-- Reduced regression risks
-- Transparent progress

-### Challenges
-- Requires robust tools and infrastructure
-- High initial investment in test automation
-- Risks of relying too heavily on unit tests

-Continuous integration supports frequent delivery and ongoing quality control.
+### Risks and challenges include:

+1. Need for ongoing setup and maintenance of integration tools.
+2. Complexity in defining and maintaining the integration process.
+3. Effort required to establish automated tests and maintain coverage.
+4. Overreliance on unit tests, with insufficient system and acceptance testing

+Effective use of continuous integration requires tools for version control, build automation, deployment, and test automation.

 ## 1.2.5 Release and Iteration Planning

-Planning in Agile includes both **release planning** (long-term) and **iteration planning** (short-term).
+Agile planning involves two levels: **release planning** and **iteration planning**.

 ### Release Planning

-- Focuses on product vision and backlog prioritization.
-- Testers contribute by:
+Release planning focuses on defining the product backlog and planning across multiple iterations.
+It may span months ahead and helps form a high-level test approach.

+### Tester contributions in release planning include:

-  - Defining testable stories and acceptance criteria
+- Defining testable user stories with clear acceptance criteria.
+- Participating in project and quality risk analysis.
-  - Analyzing risks and estimating test effort
+- Estimating test effort with the user stories.
-  - Determining test levels and planning test activities
+- Planning test levels and test activities across iterations.

 ### Iteration Planning

-- Focuses on selecting and detailing stories for the next sprint.
-- Testers contribute by:
+Iteration planning focuses on the scope of a single iteration.
+The team selects user stories based on priority and capacity, performs detailed analysis, and defines tasks.

+### Tester roles in iteration planning include:

-  - Analyzing risk and testability of stories
+- Analyzing user stories risks.
+- Determining story testability.
-  - Creating acceptance tests and test tasks
+- Creating acceptance tests.
+- Defining and estimating testing tasks.
-  - Estimating effort and supporting automation
+- Identifying functional and non-functional testing needs.
+- Supporting test automation for the selected stories.

-### Planning Considerations
+### Planning Considerations and Adaptability
-- Scope, test environment, data needs
-- Task dependencies and sequencing
-- Risk-driven prioritization

-Plans can change due to internal (velocity, technical issues) or external (market shifts) factors.
-Testers must adapt while maintaining quality planning and documentation.
+Release and iteration plans may change due to internal (velocity, delivery capacity) or external (market changes, competition) factors.
+Agile testers must adapt quickly while maintaining a clear understanding of test objectives and strategy.
+Testing must be planned in parallel with development.

+### Test planning aspects include:

+- Scope and extent of testing, including goals and reasons for these decision.
+- Roles and responsibilities in test activities.
+- Test environments and data requirements.
+- Test schedules, dependencies, and frequency.
+- Risks to address and their impact on planning.

+In addition, the larger team estimation effort should include consideration of the time and effort needed to complete the required testing activities.